-We traveled on the Eurostar from London to Paris then back to London.
-Our Eurail journeys began in Berlin, Germany and we continued making our way on the Eurail through Prague, Munich, Florence and Venice.
+We traveled on the Eurostar from London to Paris and then back to London.
+Our Eurail journeys began in Berlin, Germany and we continued making our way on the Eurail through Prague, Munich, Florence, and Venice.
 Once we knew how to handle the access requests, riding the trains around Europe was really a great way to travel.
 It did take most of the trip to figure all of this information.

 I have some experience traveling with trains in the USA and both the Eurail and Euro Star trains are a great deal faster.
 They fulfill the sit back and enjoy the beautiful countryside, but it wasn’t easy to arrange assistance.
 Keep in mind that the Eurail and Euro Star Trains are completely different systems and must be booked separately.

 To ease the frustration that can accompany the unknown I’ve gathered for you a few European train travel tips from my adventure.
 If when reading this you have any add-ons to share, please do, the more we all know, the better it is when we head on down the tracks for parts unknown.